-However, if you go ahead and have stopovers for at least 24 hours or more, then this gives you chance to leave the airport and discover another city.
+However, if you go ahead and have stopovers for at least 24 hours or more, then this gives you a chance to leave the airport and discover another city.

-Some only allow you to leave for a maximum number of hours between flights and for some you might need to get a visa to leave.
+Some only allow you to leave for a maximum number of hours between flights, and for some, you might need to get a visa to leave.

 To find the best layover deals, search individually for each leg of the flight, rather than relying on the search engine to give you all possible solutions.